ustunb/risk-slim/README.md

 risk-slim
 ========

-**THIS PACKAGE IS UNDER ACTIVE DEVELOPMENT.
-It will be finalized in March 2017.**
+**NOTE: THIS PACKAGE IS CURRENTLY UNDER ACTIVE DEVELOPMENT.
+The code works but may be buggy, and may change substantially with each commit.**

 risk-slim is a Python package to build data-driven *risk scores*.
 These are simple classification models to assess risk by adding, subtracting and multiplying a few small numbers.